SorenTech/steeple/README.md

 The Bones starter theme has been updated: "bones" replaced with "steeple" in most theme files.
 (Exceptions: url's for Bones theme have been left intact; translation files have not been updated.)

 Starter theme files need to be screened and modified to meet design goals for a starter church theme.

-The Church Theme Framework repository has been copied in as a submodule in the directory "churchthemesframework."
-Submodule probably contains files that may replace or need to be combined with starter theme files in the main directory.
-Once this has been completed, submodule will be deleted.

 Bones starter theme supports translation into numerous languages.
 That isn't a top priority, but we'll add it into later updates.